hedi0/Smart_DustBin/README.md

     ```

 2.  **Fill Level Monitoring:**
     The system continuously monitors the internal fill level.
-When the trash reaches a predefined threshold, an alert mechanism (e.g., an LED, buzzer, or network notification) will be triggered
+When the trash reaches a predefined threshold, an alert mechanism (e.g., an LED, buzzer, or network notification) will be trigger
-    ``
-    / Example pseudocode for fill level chec
+    / Example pseudocode for fill
-    void chec
-cting with theWhile these of waste.
-If connected to a network, you might also monitor
+cting with theWwaste.
+If connecte